Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. A general meeting of the Association may—

-   1. by special resolution remove a Committee member from office; and
+   a) by special resolution remove a Committee member from office; and

    2. elect an eligible Member of the Association to fill the vacant position in accordance with this Division.